techidaily/site-games-able/source/_posts/pairing-devices-bonding-players-with-these-top-titles.md

  Lightning Round pits two teams of five against each other to see who can come up with a certain score in the fastest time.
 Solo Challenge lets you play against challenging bots to win a virtual prize.
 Finally, Words With Friends Live drops in with HQ Trivia-style questions during your game.

-**Download:** Words With Friends 2 for[iOS](https://apps.apple.com/app/words-with-friends-2-word-game/id1196764367) |[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU34763/https://play.google.com/store/apps/details?id=com.zynga.words3) (Free, in-app purchases available)
+**Download:** Words With Friends 2 for [iOS](https://apps.apple.com/app/words-with-friends-2-word-game/id1196764367) |[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU34763/https://play.google.com/store/apps/details?id=com.zynga.words3) (Free, in-app purchases available)

 ## 3\.
 Pokémon UNITE